IDAES/idaes-pse/docs/technical_specs/core/util/scaling.rst

 Constraint Auto-Scaling
 ~~~~~~~~~~~~~~~~~~~~~~~

-Constraints can be scaled automatically reduce very large entries in the Jacobian
+Constraints can be scaled to automatically reduce very large entries in the Jacobian
 matrix with the ``constraint_autoscale_large_jac()`` function.

 .. autofunction:: constraint_autoscale_large_jac